 Most references to milk helping us sleep refer to heated milk rather than a cold drink from the fridge.
 While cold milk still contains l-tryptophan, warm milk will lull you into relaxation and sleep faster.

 Part of the appeal of warm milk over a cold glass is psychological.

 As the idea of warm milk aiding sleep is ingrained in Western culture, we’re likelier to believe in the impact of a heated beverage over a chilled alternative.

 Heating milk also breaks down lactose, making it easier to digest.
-Heating milk won’t make it digestible for somebody who is lactose intolerant, but it’ll ease the process and leave your stomach feeling less full.
+Although it won’t make it digestible for lactose intolerant people, it’ll ease the process and leave your stomach feeling less full.

 Cold beverages straight from the fridge can also produce adrenaline spikes in the body, making the brain more alert.
 This is the opposite of what anybody aims for when preparing to sleep.

 Cold milk is considered a more effective remedy for acid reflux than warm milk, so if heartburn keeps you awake at night, consider a glass of chilled milk.